 First Aid Supplies

 You won’t have access to prompt medical attention in emergency situations.
-It’s best to equip yourself with basic first aid skills and to pack first aid supplies in your bag, which includes the following:
+What to put in a bug out bag in terms of first aid supplies, then, includes the following:

 - Wound dressing materials like bandages, rubbing alcohol, hydrogen peroxide, iodine swabs, dressings, and antibiotic ointments

-- Various medications for common ailments like aspirin, paracetamol, cough and cold medicine, antacids and other prescribed medications for family members
+- Various medications for common ailments like aspirin, acetaminophen, cough and cold medicine, antacids, and other prescribed medications for family members

 - Rash cream and insect repellants